TopolAsoftware/ssh-vpn/README.md

 Benefits of this solution:

-1. You have need any additional software.
+1. You have not need any additional software.
 You just use standart SSH package which is installed on any linux.

 2. Your traffic looks like as trivial ssh-generated one.